CAR T Treatment for Lymphoma

 A new genetic code is inserted to the genetic material of the T cells.
 As a consequence, a specific receptor (a chimeric antigen receptor, CAR) appears on the surface of the T cells.
 Your CAR T cells will then be re-administered by infusion.
 Thanks to this CAR receptor, the T cells will be capable of detecting and tackling the cancer cells.
 The result is that the T cells become active, killing the cancer cells and moreover activating the immune system.

-The entire production process, from when the T cells are harvested through to when the CAR T cells are re-administered intravenously, can take several weeks before the infusion of CAR T cells, you will be given a mild form of chemotherapy (known as lymphatic depletion chemotherapy).
+The entire production process, from when the T cells are harvested through to when the CAR T-cells are re-administered intravenously, can take several weeks before the infusion of CAR T-cells, you will be given a form of chemotherapy (known as lymphatic depletion chemotherapy).

 Your care team will provide follow-up in the form of regular check-ups.

-CAR T therapies are currently used principally for blood cancers and lymphomas.
-Numerous clinical trials are ongoing for determining whether CAR T therapy is equally effective against solid tumours.
+CAR T-cell therapies are currently used principally for blood cancers and lymphomas.
+Numerous clinical trials are ongoing for determining whether CAR T-cell therapy is equally effective against solid tumours.

 Side effects of CAR T treatment

-Like all anti-cancer treatments, CAR T therapy can produce side effects.
+Like all anti-cancer treatments, CAR T-cell therapy can produce side effects.
 Most of the side effects can be controlled by taking medication temporarily.

 Some symptoms may seem mild but can worsen quickly.
 If left untreated, they can cause serious complications.
 It is essential that you inform your doctor WITHOUT DELAY if you experience any of the side effects below or if you get the impression that the symptoms are worsening.